-9.9 Roles and responsibilities
+8.8 Roles and responsibilities

-- 9.9.1 The powers of the Trust are to be exercised by the Board of Directors on its behalf. - 9.9.2 The general duty of the Board of Directors and of each Director individually, is to act with a view to promoting the success of the Trust so as to maximise the benefits for the Members of the Trust as a whole and for the public. - 9.9.3 Any of those powers may be delegated to a committee consisting of Directors or to an Executive Director. - 9.9.4 A committee of Non-Executive Directors is to be established as an Audit Committee to monitor, review and carry out other such functions in relation to the Auditor as appropriate. - 9.9.5 It is for the Chairman and the Non-Executive Directors to appoint (subject to the approval of the Membership Council) or remove the Chief Executive.
-The initial Chief Executive is to be the chief executive of the Applicant NHS Trust if he wishes to be appointed. - 9.9.6 It is for the Nominations Committee for Executive Directors to appoint or remove the Executive Directors. - 9.9.7 The Trust is to establish a committee of Non-Executive Directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Executive Directors, and pending the establishment of such a committee and their decisions these matters are to be decided in accordance with the remuneration and allowances of the respective officers as employed by the Applicant NHS Trust. - 9.9.8 The Directors, having regard to the views of the Membership Council, are to prepare the Annual Plan in respect of each Financial Year to be given to Monitor.
+- 8.8.1 The powers of the Trust are to be exercised by the Board of Directors on its behalf. - 8.8.2 The general duty of the Board of Directors and of each Director individually, is to act with a view to promoting the success of the Trust so as to maximise the benefits for the Members of the Trust as a whole and for the public. - 8.8.3 Any of those powers may be delegated to a committee consisting of Directors or to an Executive Director. - 8.8.4 A committee of Non-Executive Directors is to be established as an Audit Committee to monitor, review and carry out other such functions in relation to the Auditor as appropriate. - 8.8.5 It is for the Chairman and the Non-Executive Directors to appoint (subject to the approval of the Membership Council) or remove the Chief Executive. - 8.8.6 It is for the Nominations Committee for Executive Directors to appoint or remove the Executive Directors.

-- 9.9.9 The Directors are to present to the Membership Council at a General Meeting of the Membership Council the Annual Accounts, any report of the Auditor on them, and the Annual Report. - 9.9.10 The Board of Directors may establish committees to advise the Membership Council and/or the Board of Directors on issues relating to the Area of the Trust. - 9.9.11 The Chief Executive may from time to time make a nomination to the Nominations Committee for Executive Directors for one of the Executive Directors to be the Deputy Chief Executive.
-The Nominations Committee for Executive Directors may approve this nomination (or make another recommendation) and recommend that the Board of Directors approve the appointment by way of a resolution to be approved by a majority of members of the Board of Directors present and voting at a meeting of the Board of Directors.
+- 8.8.7 The Trust is to establish a committee of Non-Executive Directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Executive Directors, - 8.8.8 The Directors, having regard to the views of the Membership Council, are to prepare the Annual Plan in respect of each Financial Year to be given to Monitor, The Directors are to present to the Membership Council at a General Meeting of the Membership Council the Annual Accounts, any report of the Auditor on them, and the Annual Report. - 8.8.9 The Board of Directors may establish committees to advise the Membership Council and/or the Board of Directors on issues relating to the Area of the Trust. - 8.8.10 The Chief Executive may from time to time make a nomination to the Nominations Committee for Executive Directors for one of the Executive Directors to be the Deputy Chief Executive.
+The Nominations Committee for Executive Directors may approve this nomination (or make another recommendation) and recommend that the Board of Directors approve the appointment by way of a resolution to be approved by a majority of members of the Board of Directors present and voting at a meeting of the Board of Directors. - 8.8.11 The Board of Directors must take steps to secure that the Governors are equipped with the skills and knowledge they require in their capacity as such.

-9.10 Senior Independent Director
+8.9 Senior Independent Director

-The Board of Directors (in consultation with the Membership Council) may appoint any Non-Executive Director as the "senior independent director" (as defined in the NHS Foundation Trust Code of Governance), for such period not exceeding the remainder of his term as a Non-Executive Director, as they may specify on appointing him.
+The Board of Directors (in consultation with the Membership Council) may appoint any Non-Executive Director as the "senior independent director" (as defined in the NHS Foundation Trust Code of Governance), for such period not exceeding the remainder of his or her term as a Non-Executive Director, as they may specify on appointing him or her.